xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   you have to find support (e.g. from university)
 -   you have to ensure infrastructure (e.g. machines) - might be something very generic to get prototypes, might be something very specific related to your payload.
 Getting access to required infrastructure might be almost trivial in some cases, near impossible in others.
 You'll face this sooner or later, start thinking about it as early as possible
 -   invest in open-source and the community.
 There's people you can learn from, if not teach - talk a little bit about open-source and how it has helped us and others.
 In any case, do some research for what's out there.
 FYS! is about CubeSats.
 CubeSats are very affordable and easy to build and verify, which means in turn that they are very approachable and that a lot of people who are somehow involved with a similar mission do not belong in the space industry, meaning there's a wealth of information that isn't as strictly regulated
 -   you got help from ESA, experts (esp. the experts), reach out - a lot of experience that you can't find elsewhere.
 Don't be afraid to ask because it might seem like you haven't done your research; it's an educational program and they want you to succeed.
 Remember that they've went through the whole journey multiple times.
-This is very crucial to take advantage of as early as possible
+This is very crucial to take advantage of as early as possible.
+They won't just help you solve problems, they might give you fundamentally new ideas and paths to explore
 -   other teams participate in FYS!; be in touch - in other FYS! versions and other related projects, we've helped and received helped

 bridge: you can get help, and you will need help, because: